Thursday, May 16, 2019

 -"So then, there remains a Sabbath rest for the people of God."
 (English Standard Version)

 *This passage, when taken in context, plainly tells us that it is through Jesus Christ that we enter into the promised rest of God.
-It has nothing to do with Christians observing a weekly Sabbath.
+Hebrews 4 actually refutes the position that Christians are to observe a weekly Sabbath.
+Our focus is to be on Christ, not a specific day of week.